walaaatef9/Egypt-FWD-Professional/P1-Landing-Page/README.md

 2. Scroll to any section by clicking on the corresponding element in the Navbar.
 3. By scrolling, the section in the viewport get detected and stylized.

-#### Additional Features

-- Back to the top button appears when the user scroll > 500px.